JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - [Quake](https://github.com/ezQuake/ezquake-source) ezquake More Modern Quakeworld Engine
 - [TOME4](https://te4.org) has an engine and game maker built in that I couldnt figure out at first glance
 - [Scorched Earth](http://www.scorched3d.co.uk) Scorched3D is really cool and fun
+- [Snake](https://en.wikipedia.org/wiki/Armagetron_Advanced) This is so cool!
 - [Gods](https://jotd.pagesperso-orange.fr/gods/index.html) The Amiga game by Bitmap Bros.
 Not active but looks complete.
 - [Robotron](https://github.com/Ernir/robotron) its actually really good and more fair than the original.
 Very impressive. not active.
 - [uMoria](https://github.com/dungeons-of-moria/umoria) It can be compiled in VS2019 so I could cut things out and make it simpler, disable some rng and complexity and add seeds
+- [WarSong](https://en.wikipedia.org/wiki/The_Battle_for_Wesnoth) Awesome Strategy game I got pretty far once upon a time.
+- [Rogue](https://github.com/zenorogue/hyperrogue) Hyper Rogue on non euclidean world.
+Updated Yesterday
+- [Mechforce Hex Game](https://github.com/MegaMek/megamek) I loved the game Mechforce so much on amiga
+- [Soldat](https://github.com/Soldat/soldat) Like Worms and a Platformer.
+Made in Pascal.
+- [Teeworlds](https://github.com/teeworlds/teeworlds/) like worms but frantic.
+I like the idea of making this into a full platform game.
+- [Trials](https://en.wikipedia.org/wiki/X-Moto) This motorcycle game even has a level editor in inkscape

 Other Possibilities
 - [If you can compile these](https://github.com/leereilly/games/) games will compile and you can get them working